jsdevel/cpp-unit-testing/README.md

 A single header file is all you need :)

 The goal of this project is to allow testing of c++ to remain easy and flexible, without the need to install libraries.
-You can simply copy header file into your project to get started.
+You can simply copy the header file into your project to get started.

 ##Example
 ````cpp